PP (complexity): Definition

+In this definition, the string y corresponds to the output of the random coin flips that the probabilistic Turing machine would have made.

 In both definitions, "less than" can be changed to "less than or equal to" (see below), and the threshold 1/2 can be replaced by any fixed rational number in (0,1), without changing the class.

 PP vs BPP

 BPP is a subset of PP; it can be seen as the subset for which there are efficient probabilistic algorithms.
 The distinction is in the error probability that is allowed: in BPP, an algorithm must give correct answer (YES or NO) with probability exceeding some fixed constant c > 1/2, such as 2/3 or 501/1000.
 If this is the case, then we can run the algorithm a number of times and take a majority vote to achieve any desired probability of correctness less than 1, using the Chernoff bound.
 This number of repeats increases if c becomes closer to 1/2, but it does not depend on the input size n.

+More generally, if c can depend on the input size $n$ polynomially, as $c = O(n^{-k})$, then we can rerun the algorithm for $O(n^{2k})$ and take the majority vote.
+By Hoeffding's inequality, this gives us a BPP algorithm.

 The important thing is that this constant c is not allowed to depend on the input.
 On the other hand, a PP algorithm is permitted to do something like the following: